Cosby5/All-My-Stars/README.md

 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [owncast/owncast](https://github.com/owncast/owncast) - Take control over your live stream video by running it yourself.
 Streaming + chat out of the box.
-- [yuorb/lexicon-json](https://github.com/yuorb/lexicon-json) - Lexicon of New Ithkuil in json format
 - [Max98/project_nodeSnap](https://github.com/Max98/project_nodeSnap) - Rigs of rods / BeamNG truck file editor
 - [nkallen/plasticity](https://github.com/nkallen/plasticity) -
 - [illogical/ShortcutDashboardNode](https://github.com/illogical/ShortcutDashboardNode) - A customizable button dashboard web app that sends commands to a Windows PC.